Extruro/OntoDrop-Patterns/README.md

 ## How to use the tool
 You have several options to use this tool.

-### The web application:
-   1. Go to OntoDrop Patterns web application.<br>
-   2. Read the guide if this is your first time on the site.<br>
-   3. Fill in the optional parameters in point 1) Choose options.<br>
-   4. Prepare your ontologies in a .zip or .csv file.<br>
-   5. Attach your ontologies in point 2)Upload your ontologies here.<br>
-   6. Wait for the pattern extraction and download them.<br>

 ## Preparing the local environment
 To run the tool locally in Windows we need to perform the following process:<br>